 So, whether you’re a seasoned store owner or just starting out, this checklist will help you stay on top of your game and make the most out of the Black Friday shopping frenzy.
 Are you ready to boost your sales and take your WooCommerce store to the next level?
 Let’s dive in and get started!

 Did you know that online commerce has grown substantially since COVID-19?
-It’s true… a recent survey by Engine they found that although consumers are pessimistic, they’re spending up to 30% more online.
+It’s true… a recent survey by Engine found that although consumers are pessimistic, they’re spending up to 30% more online.

-This means that now, more than any point in history, there is a huge opportunity awaiting online store owners in November and December.
+This means that now, more than at any point in history, there is a huge opportunity awaiting online store owners in November and December.

 In fact, I would go as far as saying that Black Friday is undoubtedly the most important date in the coming quarter for any e-commerce store owner.

 In this article, we’re going to take WooCommerce store owners through exactly what they need to know so they can prepare and make the most of this unprecedented opportunity.